Abeltje: Radio

 Abeltje was also broadcast in the Netherlands in the 1950s as a radio play.
 In 2002, Abeltje and the sequel De A van Abeltje were published together in 2002 under the title Abeltje en de A van Abeltje.
 In 2008, a four-CD audiobook of Abeltje was published, read by Schmidt's zoon Flip van Duyn.

-Film
+Film Adaptation

-A film of the book, also called Abeltje (English title: The Flying Liftboy), was released in cinemas in late 1998.
+A film adaptation of the book, also called Abeltje (English title: The Flying Liftboy), was released by Warner Bros. on November 26, 1998.
 The film won the Golden Calf for best film in 1999.
 It was adapted into a seven-part television series that was broadcast in the Netherlands in 2000.
-The film largely follows the story of the book, although it was modernised in places.
+The film largely follows the story of the book, although it was modernized in places.
 For instance, Abeltje has a skateboard and an earring in the film.
-His neighbour Laura is his girlfriend in the film, and his mother works in a flower shop in the book but owns her own garage in the film.
+His neighbor Laura is his girlfriend in the film, and his mother works in a flower shop in the book but owns her own garage in the film.
 Also, Abeltje accidentally encounters his lookalike Johnny in the book, but in the film he goes sleuthing to find Johnny.